Better late than never — and now in effect. New insured mortgage rules aim to increase home-buying access and lower mortgage payments.

-After years of affordability challenges and pushing for rule changes — will it be enough to help break into the housing market?
+After years of affordability challenges and pushing for changes — will it be enough?

 Some home-buying options get biggie-sized.

-Just like that, the federal government dropped two big mortgage rule changes in response to years of declining first-time home buyer participation, brought about by high home prices and then higher interest rates.
+Just like that, in Fall 2024, the federal government dropped two big mortgage rule changes in response to years of declining first-time home buyer participation, brought about by high home prices and then higher interest rates.

-Effective December 15, 2024, the ability to take on more mortgage is aimed squarely at home buyers trying to access the housing market:
+Effective December 15, 2024, the ability to take on more mortgage may help more Canadians access the housing market:

 Let's break down these changes and their potential impact on the housing market.